Frequently Asked Questions about public crossdressing

 Useful links:

-What are the policies on attending a church dressed, whether for a mass or to attend a wedding, funeral or other service?
+What are the policies on attending a church dressed?

 Answer: If you want to attend a service dressed, the best answer is to contact your church first and ask how they would feel.
-If you'd like it to be at another church, contact the Head Office of the denomination that you are interested in and enquire whether they have services that would cater for you.
-There are a number of church groups that don't discriminate.
+If you would like it to be at another church, contact the Head Office of the denomination that you are interested in and enquire whether they have services that would cater for you.
+There are a number of church groups that do not discriminate.

 Am I allowed to cross dress whilst on a domestic flight?

 Answer: Short answer - Yes.
-There shouldn't be any problems as long as you obey the rules and regulations as set out by the Airport and airline.
-With the current terrorism scares and potential threats you may arouse a little attention, but if you remain calm and answer any questions and follow directions you should be fine.
+There should not be any problems as long as you obey the rules and regulations as set out by the Airport and airline.
+With the current terrorism scares and potential threats you may arouse a little attention, but if you remain calm and answer any questions truthfully and follow directions, then you should be fine.

 The most hassle you will probably have will be in going through the security checks.
 Jewellery, shoes, hair ornaments have been known to set off the metal detectors.
-Some items such as nail scissors etc. can't be taken on in hand luggage, so it's easier to put your cosmetics case in your other luggage.
+All women face this.

-For a short flight it's probably easier to go in male mode, but the final decision is up to you.
+For a short flight it might be probably easier to go in male mode, but the final decision is up to you.

-What about on an international flight and while I'm overseas?
+What about on an international flight and while I am overseas?

 Answer: Similar to the previous question, but, you now need to add the rules of Australian Customs and Immigration as well.
-Your passport and visa will not match how you're presenting and the Department will not issue you with a "female" version of your papers.
-This will make it difficult to be dressed on the plane and to get through Customs at the other end.
+Your passport and visa will not match how you are presenting and the Department will not issue you with a "female" version of your papers.
+This may make it a little uncomfortable to be dressed on the plane and to get through Customs at the other end.

 As for being cross dressed in overseas countries: You should observe the cultural customs and standards of that particular country.
 Do your research before you leave Australia.

-Whilst on the subject of cultures, there are areas in Australia, even in Sydney, where a man dressed as a woman will cause offense.
+Whilst on the subject of cultures, there are areas in Australia, even in certain suburbs of Sydney, where a man dressed as a woman will cause offense.
 Use your common sense.

 Here are a few examples: